ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

 Quantum Yield: The efficiency of the fluorescence process defined as the ratio of the number of photons emitted to the number of photons absorbed.

 ### Electrical
 Fluorometer: A fluorescence spectrometer instrument that measures the fluorescent light properties of a sample.

+Dark Current:

 ## Background